UPPS 03.01.03 - Allowable Purchases of Awards and Flowers

 the promotion of the exchange of ideas with business and community leaders regarding the role of Texas State in support of economic development, cultural enrichment, and partnerships within the community;

-the support of a continuing education program sponsored by Texas State; and
+the support of a continuing education program sponsored by Texas State; or

 Specific exemptions from the requirement of Section 01.05 include the following:

-purchases of awards, flowers, food, and refreshment from agency funds;
+purchases of awards and flowers from agency funds; and

-The current General Appropriation Act, Internal Revenue Service Code rules and regulations, and the following govern achievement awards:
+The current General Appropriations Act, Internal Revenue Service Code rules and regulations, and the following govern employee achievement awards:

-Only items of tangible personal property (e.g., a pen, a crystal bowl, a clock, etc.) are allowable employee achievement awards.
+Only items of tangible personal property (e.g., a pen, crystal bowl, clock) are allowable employee achievement awards.